 Security Policies for Volunteers

-All persons volunteering at Prince of Peace Catholic School must have documentated proof of their completion of a Diocesean approved Safe Environment training class annually.
-Volunteers who have previously completed the Safe Environment requirements must take an online refresher course annually in order to volunteer.
+All persons volunteering at Prince of Peace Catholic School must have documented proof of their completion of a Diocesan approved Safe Environment training class annually.
+Volunteers who have previously completed the Safe Environment requirements must complete the Wraparound Bullying training for your re-certification.

 Once you have completed your Safe Environment training, please email your certificate to Ms. Coughlin for final clearance.
-For complete details regarding policies and reqirements, please contact Ms. Betty Coughlin via email or phone, 972.380.5505, extension 143.
+For those completing the Wraparound Bullying training for your re-certification, a certificate will be signed at the end of your session and given to Ms. Coughlin.
+For complete details regarding policies and requirements, please contact Ms. Betty Coughlin via email or phone, 972.380.5505, extension 143.

 If you have not been cleared as a volunteer by a parish of the Dallas Diocese, please begin the process by clicking here: New Volunteer